Pughal77/printEz/README.md

 $ npm run start
 ```

-To host our server open another terminal at the project directory:
+To host our server open another terminal at the project directory and:
 ```
 $ cd server
 $ npm run dev